 How do you perceive that the leadership at the Faculty/Focus Institute/University level works to support high-quality research and renewal?
 Strengths and weakness of approaches?
 Suggestions for improvement?

 The support from the Faculty and University have reinforced our research and renewal?
 The Faculty of Science has funded one new tenure track position (evolutionary genomics) for three years (2018-2020).
 We have been also able to get funding from the “Global change & northern environments” focus area (ArcI 1 Profi funding) for a tenure track position (Biodiversity change and ecosystem health; and two postdoctoral positions ( 2020-2022)).
 University is also funding the Arctic ecology professor (also Vice Chair of Arctic Interactions scientific profile area) in 2017-2022.

+Recent success of UOulu in the profilation funding on arctic interactions (ArcI) research has been highly successful and supports high-quality research.
+This has strengthened previously strong arctic research and helps to renew and develop more international arctic research.
+The university has recruited high profile international researchers (prof Welker) that have further increased panarctic collaborations.
+There are several ongoing collaborative research projects in the arctic ecology and these benefit from allocating strategic funding also in the future.
+One of the challenges is the short-term strategic funding that limits possibilities for commitment e.g. for long-term experimental research.
+In general, despite frequently noted importance of long-term research its support is relatively weak.
+The long-term experimental systems should be regarded as infrastructures and their maintenance need to be secured.

 2.2.2.
 Recruitment (max.
 0.5 page)